dev-bhoomi/Chess-Game/README.md

-# Chess-Game using react.js
+# Chess Game

 This project is a classic chess game implemented using React.js.
 It provides an interactive platform for playing chess, allowing users to make moves, visualize the board, and enjoy the strategic gameplay of chess.
+The application keeps track of all moves made by both players, offering a comprehensive record of the game.
+Users also have the option to undo moves and return to a previous state.
+Additionally, clicking on any piece highlights its possible moves, aiding players in strategizing their gameplay.
+## Features

+- #### Move Tracking :
+Keeps a detailed record of all moves made during the game, displayed alongside the board.

+- #### Undo Move :
+Provides an option to take back moves, allowing users to return to a previous state in the game.

+- #### QMove Highlighting :
+Clicking on any chess piece highlights all possible moves, helping players make informed decisions.

+## Languages/Library
+### Languages
+- REACT
+- JavaScript
+- HTML
+- CSS

+### React Libraries
+- "@testing-library/jest-dom": "^5.17.0",
+- "@testing-library/react": "^13.4.0",
+- "@testing-library/user-event": "^13.5.0",
+- "react": "^18.2.0",
+- "react-dom": "^18.2.0",
+- "react-scripts": "5.0.1",
+- "web-vitals": "^2.1.4"
 ## Demo

 Insert gif or link to demo